No. 1 Tennessee expects tough week ahead with 2 road games

-KNOXVILLE, Tenn. — Tennessee knows the type of atmosphere its about to encounters as the Volunteers go back on the road to protect their No. 1 ranking.
+KNOXVILLE, Tenn. — Tennessee knows the type of atmosphere it’s about to encounter as the Volunteers go back on the road to protect their No. 1 ranking.

 The Vols (18-1, 6-0 SEC) put their 14-game winning streak at stake this week as they play Tuesday at South Carolina (10-9, 5-1) and Saturday at Texas A&M (8-10, 1-5).